JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 -----

 ### [Ouroboros’ Eggs](https://marcosd.itch.io/ouroboros-eggs) by Marcos Donnantuoni
 A game where your snake lays eggs if it makes a loop around empty space, and each puzzle asks you to lay a certain number of eggs in the given terrain.
 As with many of Marcos Donnantuoni’s games, the puzzles here were procedurally generated, though you might not have been able to tell based on just the level design.
 It’s an interesting take on snake puzzles, certainly feeling different and worth trying.
 There is variety in the solutions, but maybe not quite enough to justify the large number of puzzles in the game.
-There are a few other puzzles game by different authors that are about catching your tail, but mostly were abandoned in the work-in-progress phase: In [Ouroboros](https://www.puzzlescript.net/play.html?p=10346416) by Connorses, the only goal is to catch your tail.
+There are a few other puzzles game by different designers that are about catching your tail, but mostly didn't get past the work-in-progress phase: In [Ouroboros](https://www.puzzlescript.net/play.html?p=10346416) by Connorses, the only goal is to catch your tail.
 This is made nontrivial by having more complex maps, but it ends up feeling like mostly trial-and-error.
 [Ouroboros](https://grogge.itch.io/ouroboros) by Grogge adds some lock & keys, and blocks that mimic your snake’s movement.
 Your tail stays put, so it feels more like the exit is coincidentally where you start, rather than chasing your tail.
 Unfortunately it also seems to add at least one major bug.
 [Ouroboros](https://captandrey.itch.io/ouroborosweb) by CaptAndrey has blue and red pellets that you eat to grow, and you must eat a blue segment that is part of your body in order to win.
-Overall Ouroboros’ Eggs is by far the most interesting exploration of the idea.
+[OuroBOOros](https://nekusoul.itch.io/ourobooros) by NekuSoul has you play a ghost that pushes rocks into the AI-controlled snake's way so that it changes paths, resulting in eating eggs to grow or eating its tail to complete the level.
+Overall Ouroboros’ Eggs is the most interesting exploration of the tail-eating idea.

-If you are interested in procedurally generated puzzle games, Marcos has made many other good ones – my favorites include [Always With the Magnets](https://marcosd.itch.io/always-with-the-magnets), [Seq-O-Ban](https://marcosd.itch.io/seq-o-ban), and [Dis Pontibus](https://marcosd.itch.io/dispontibus). (incidentally, Dis Pontibus has a snake movement component too!)
+If you are interested in procedurally generated puzzle games, Marcos has made many other good ones – my favorites include [Always With the Magnets](https://marcosd.itch.io/always-with-the-magnets), [Seq-O-Ban](https://marcosd.itch.io/seq-o-ban), and [Dis Pontibus](https://marcosd.itch.io/dispontibus). (incidentally, Dis Pontibus has a small snake movement component too!)

 ![Ouroboros eggs](https://joelthefox.github.io/img/OuroborosEggs.png)

-> Ouroboro's eggs uses a mechanic that I planned to use in a larger game, which was going to contain several mythological serpents, each with different powers that manifested differently.
+> Ouroboros' eggs uses a mechanic that I planned to use in a larger game, which was going to contain several mythological serpents, each with different powers that manifested differently.
 In particular, the Ouroboros activates its power (laying eggs to reproduce) each time it closes in a loop, biting herself.
 This is an interesting topological idea, but constricting it to a grid made it a little more simplistic than I wanted to achieve.
 However, I was able to generate some interesting levels.
 In particular my favorites are those where laying the required amount of eggs is very straightforward, but the challenge is to do it in a way that allows you to get out of the burrow.
 > -Marcos Donnantuoni